hafl-gel/agrammon-rest/README.md

 With the path to the input data set file, the model can be run with the `run_agrammon()` function.

+### Setting user specific defaults

+Defaults to the function `run_agrammon()` can be saved on a R session basis by using the function `agrammon_defaults()`.

 ### Specifying different reports

 The content of the returned model result can be limited to contain specific result reports.
 At the moment, the following reports can be specified with argument `report`:

 | argument `report` | model reporting |
 |:---|:---|